 Agent Property Description Host The host name or IP address of the QMX host.
-This should be set to localhost if the agent and QMX are collocated, otherwise set to the host name of the QMX machine.
-Username The Windows user name that has access to poll WMI information from the specified host.
+This should be set to loagent and QMX are collocated, otherwise set to the host name of the QN Username The Windows user name that has access to poll WMI information from the specified host.
 NOTE: Administrative access is required by default for polling this information.
 Setting up other users is outside the scope of this document.
 Password The password associated with the specified user name.
 Domain If the username is part of a domain, it can be specified here.
 This field can usually be left blank.